JeringTech/KeyValueStore/ReadMe.md

 Assert.Equal(dummyStructInstance.DummyLong, result.DummyLong);
 ```

-#### Mutable Object Type as Key Type
+#### Mutable Type as Key Type
+Before we conclude this section on key and value types, a word of caution on using mutable types (type with members you can modify after creation)
+as key types:

-The binary serialized form of values you pass as keys are the actual keys.
+Under-the-hood, the binary serialized form of what you pass as keys are the actual keys.
-This means caution is required when using a mutable type as your key type.
+This means that if you pass an instance of a mutable type as a key, then modify a member, you can no longer use it retrieve the original record.

-For example, consider the situation where you insert a value using a `DummyClass` (defined [above](#common-key-and-value-types)) instance as key, and then change a member of the instance.
+For example, consider the situation where you insert a value using a `DummyClass` instance (defined [above](#common-key-and-value-types)) as key, and then change a member of the instance.
 When you try to read the value using the same instance, you either read nothing or a different value:

 ```csharp